Tube Guitar Amp Overdrive

 By Y. Blais

 Then Marshall copied this circuit in the JTM45, putting a 12AX7 in the first slot and connecting it to a closed back 4X12 cab loaded with Celestions.
-Then the Bright channel was made even bolder in the "Superlead" configuration (JMP years), with its own cathode resistor (2k7) bypassed by a small 0.68uF cap to boost high-mids, coupled through a smaller 2.2nF cap (instead of 22nF).
+Then the Bright channel was made even bolder in the "Superlead" configuration (JMP years), with its own cathode resistor (2k7) bypassed by a small 0.68uF cap to boost high-mids, coupled through a smaller .0022uF cap instead of a .022uF.
 They also put a treble cap on that channel's mixing resistor.
 That was great, but the amp had to be cranked to ridiculous levels to sound really dirty.
 They would put treble boosters and the like in front, yet it still wasn't enough.

 But modders found that running the Lead channel into the Normal one was the trick.
 Because of the high-mids boosting and low-cutting of that channel, running it into the Normal channel gives a very mean distortion tone, not unlike boosting with a Treble booster.